centrica-engineering/nucleus-docs/docs/page-types/start.md

 ---
-description: Page type | Start
+description: Page Type | Start
 ---

-> Note: This page type is currently in beta and needs additional research and testing.

 # Start

 ## Introduction

 This page type should be used to clarify and set up a task for a user at the beginning of a journey.

+> NOTE: This page type is currently in beta and needs additional research and testing.

 ## Purpose